TD-Community/LibGit2TD/README.md

 - **LibGit2TD.dll**: You need to have this installed on your system, as this binding interacts directly with the library.
 - **LibGit2TD.apl**: Include library to be added to your projects.

+## Test application

+The LibGit2TD project contains a tester application which shows some exmaples how kto use the API.

+**LibGit2TD_Tester.apt**

+As this project is work-in-progress, more tests will be added in future when more of LibGit2 features are exposed.

 ## Contribution

 Feel free to contribute to this project by submitting issues or pull requests.
 We welcome enhancements, bug fixes, and feature requests.
+More LibGit2 features need to be added to LibGit2TD and when you are able to pick those missing parts and implement them that would be great.
+If you like to be an official contributor you can be added to this project.

 ## License